metagenome-atlas/atlas/docs/usage/getting_started.rst

     conda install -y -c bioconda -c conda-forge metagenome-atlas

-1b.
-Install the development version from GitHub
+B. Install the development version from GitHub
 -----------------------------------------------
 Atlas is still under active development, therefore you may want to install the up to date atlas from GitHub.

 Create an conda environment with all primary dependencies.
 All further dependencies are installed on the fly::

-  conda create -n atlasenv -c bioconda -c conda-forge python>=3.6 snakemake pandas bbmap=37.78 click=7 ruamel.yaml biopython
+  conda create -n atlas -c conda-forge -c bioconda python=3.6 snakemake pandas bbmap=37.78 click=7 ruamel.yaml biopython

 Load the environment::